lemonberrylabs/geminui/README.md

 - **Enhanced Browsing & Searching**: Access a dedicated view to see all your archived conversations with fast client-side search.
 - **Preserves History**: New conversations are added to your existing collection, so you don't lose track of older chats even if they are not immediately visible on Gemini's page.

+## Quick Start

+### From Source (For Users & Testers)

+1. Clone this repository or download it as a ZIP file and unzip it.
+2. Open Chrome and navigate to `chrome://extensions/`.
+3. Enable "Developer mode" (usually a toggle in the top right corner).
+4. Click "Load unpacked" and select the `extension` folder from the cloned/downloaded project.
+5. Visit [Gemini](https://gemini.google.com/app).
+The extension will start working automatically in the background.
+6. Click the GeminiUI Enhancer icon in your Chrome toolbar to see stats or open the enhanced conversation viewer.

+### From Chrome Web Store

+[Link to GeminiUI Enhancer on the Chrome Web Store] - (Coming Soon!)

 ## How it Works

 The extension has two main parts: